 Targeting is the process of responding to the results you get from testing and deliver the right content, promotions, and experiences to the right group of users at the right time.
 It is about connecting the user with the content he or she wants to consume, when they want to consume it.

-Optimization is very important to any business with a web presence – especially those in online marketing.
+Website optimization is very important to any business with a web presence – especially those in online marketing.
 An on-going optimization process allows businesses to utilize collected visitor data to understand how visitors – who are prospects – react to different marketing campaigns and promotions and then use that data to publish targeted and meaningful content to reach those particular users.
 Remember that the goal is to convince the user to take a particular action – may this be a direct sale, lead generation or a sign-up.
 An optimized visitor experience vastly increases the likelihood of a visitor performing your desired action.

 Optimization can provide very valuable insight into user behavior.
 Different target users and groups will respond completely differently to one promotion then another.
 Some people like orange.
 Some people prefer yellow.
 Some people want to research your product before they purchase.
 Some just want to buy and move on with their lives.